SMTG-Bham/doped/docs/Tips.rst

     defect site), and multiplying by the defect charge.
 This gives a lower bound estimate of the true error in the charge correction for a given supercell.

-Following the advice in the warning, we use the :class:`~doped.core.DefectEntry` :meth:`~doped.core.DefectEntry.get_kumagai_correction()` method with ``plot=True`` to plot the site potential differences for the defect supercell (which is used to obtain the eFNV (Kumagai-Oba) anisotropic charge correction):
+Following the advice in the warning, we use the |DefectEntry|
+:meth:`~doped.core.DefectEntry.get_kumagai_correction()` method with ``plot=True`` to plot the site potential differences for the defect supercell (which is used to obtain the eFNV (Kumagai-Oba) anisotropic charge correction):